notdefined8126/Android-Dev-Hub/README.md

 ✨ Features

-🌍 Global Chat Connect and chat with Android enthusiasts and developers worldwide.

-🔧 Android Mods Section Discover the latest ROMs, mods, tweaks, and customization ideas.
+• Android Mods Section – Discover the latest Android ROMs, mods, tweaks, and customization ideas.

+• Termux Hacks – Powerfull pentesting tools for Termux Android.
+Ex- Phishing, Brute force, Social media Hunter, Etc.

+• Magisk Modules – Latest Magisk Mods to tweak your device performance and unlock it's true Potential.

-🧑‍💻 Developer Resources Access useful tools, tips, and learning materials for Android development.
+• Developer Resources – Access useful tools, tips, and learning materials for Android development.

-🎨 Clean & Simple UI Built with modern Android components for a smooth user experience.
+• Clean and Simple UI – Built with modern Android components for a smooth experience.

+• Global Chat – Connect and chat with Android enthusiasts and developers worldwide.

+• Private Chats – One on One chat for users to communicate privately.

 📱 Built With